 Features the Georgia Milestone Assessment System include:

-- open-ended (constructed-response) items in language arts and mathematics (all grades and courses);
+- open-ended (constructed-response) items in English Language Arts and mathematics (all grades and courses);

-- a writing component (in response to passages read by students) at every grade level and course within the language arts assessment;
+- a writing component (in response to passages read by students) at every grade level and course within the English Language Arts assessment;

 What is the purpose of Georgia Milestones?